neuromancer1729/eleventy-netlify-boilerplate/pages/home.md

 tags:
   - nav
 ---
 Hello and Welcome!

+In my opinion, a blog is a monologue of a conversation no one wants to have with you.

-Enjoy by essays on decentralised finance, philosopy, book reviews and random musings.
+Enjoy my essays on decentralised finance, philosophy, book reviews and random musings.